k5cents/models-markets/README.md

 > payoffs are related to the unknown future outcome and the market
 > prices of the contracts are considered as the aggregated belief.

-By utlizing the economic forces of risk aversion and self-interest, prediction markets aim to overcome the implicit biases of the traders.
+By utilizing the economic forces of risk aversion and self-interest, prediction markets aim to overcome the implicit biases of the traders.
 Traders continually buy and sell contracts that pay out at $1 based on the outcome of the election.